dnth/dnth.github.io/content/blog/clean_up_your_digital_life/index.md

 {{< figure_resizing src="components.png" caption="" link="components.png" >}}

 Above, I've shown you three examples of similar-looking shots grouped together with the file path of each image.
-It's up to you to decide what to do with the similar looking shots.
+It's up to you to decide what to do with the similar-looking shots.
 Not going to use them?
 Delete.
-Otherwise you can also keep them organized in a folder of some sort.
+Otherwise, you can also keep them organized in a folder of some sort.

 {{< notice tip >}}
 Check out the full output of the above code in the [notebook](https://github.com/dnth/clean-up-digital-life-fastdup-blogpost/blob/main/fastdup_analyze.ipynb).